 Starting a sinking fund for food wouldn’t make much sense because you would be saving money and possibly transferring it to a separate account only to withdraw it each time you went to purchase food.

-If you only begin a Christmas sinking fund in October and you’d also like to begin shopping for Christmas at the same time, it might make more sense to keep that sinking fund in a cash envelope instead of a bank for easier access.
+If you only begin a Christmas sinking fund in October and you’d also like to begin shopping for Christmas simultaneously, it might make more sense to keep that sinking fund in a cash envelope instead of a bank for easier access.

-If you need this sinking fund to be very liquid and it’s a relatively smaller amount of money you may opt to keep it in a cash envelope in your home (if you have a safe that’s a great place to store your cash envelope).
+If you need this sinking fund to be very liquid and it’s a relatively smaller amount of money, you may opt to keep it in a cash envelope in your home (if you have a safe, that’s a great place to store your cash envelope).

 This choice will also be dependent on how long you plan on having the sinking fund and how much you will be saving.

 - Earn interest while our money sits waiting for us to use.
-No, you won’t become a millionaire overnight but you will earn some money while it’s parked there growing!
+No, you won’t become a millionaire overnight, but you will earn some money while it’s parked there growing!

 - Remove temptation.
 Since you do have to transfer money and wait a few days, it does offer a built-in buffer to help keep you keep from using that money for other purposes not originally intended!

 This is just a tracker where I record any debits/credits and the balance for each sinking fund so I can easily see at a glance where each fund stands without having to login into my accounts.

-Remember, there aren’t any set rules when it comes to sinking funds, they are simply a tool to help you save for a specific expense!
+Remember, there aren’t any set rules when it comes to sinking funds; they are simply a tool to help you save for a specific expense!

 One of the best sinking funds to have is a Christmas fund (if you celebrate).
-Christmas comes every single year – same day same time – so there’s no avoiding it yet somehow each year many people find themselves having to use a credit card to purchase gifts and spend the beginning of each new year trying to pay off the bills they created over the Christmas season.
+Christmas comes every single year – same day, same time – so there’s no avoiding it, yet somehow each year, many people find themselves having to use a credit card to purchase gifts and spend the beginning of each new year trying to pay off the bills they created over the Christmas season.

-How would it feel when Christmas came next year and you have $1,000 sitting in an account waiting for you to use to purchase gifts?
+How would it feel when Christmas came next year, and you have $1,000 sitting in an account waiting for you to use to purchase gifts?

 Sure, I get that $1,000 might not be enough to cover all your holiday expenses, but it would sure be a great start!

 The key is to start planning now!
-Sit down and look at alllllll the expenses you incur during the holiday season (join my resource library and download a FREE holiday budget planner) and determine how much you think you will need.
+Sit down and look at all the expenses you incur during the holiday season (join my resource library and download a FREE holiday budget planner) and determine how much you think you will need.

-Don’t waste your money purchasing a brand new car as you’ll lose a huge amount from depreciation the first two years of driving it.
+Don’t waste your money purchasing a brand-new car, as you’ll lose a huge amount from depreciation during the first two years of driving it.

-It’s amazing not having a car payment, but we know the day will eventually come when we will need to replace one (or both) of them and we want to be prepared!
+It’s amazing not having a car payment, but we know the day will eventually come when we will need to replace one (or both) of them, and we want to be prepared!

 We plan on adding $100 each month to our new car sinking fund plus any extra we have at the end of the month!

 Using a sinking fund to save and plan for this huge purchase means we won’t have to go back into debt to buy a new car that is reliable and safe for our family!

-Sure, there are many ways to save money when traveling and it’s totally possible to vacation on a budget no matter the cost, a vacation sinking fund will ensure you’re not feeling any financial stress during your tips!
+Sure, there are many ways to save money when traveling, and it’s totally possible to vacation on a budget no matter the cost; a vacation sinking fund will ensure you’re not feeling any financial stress during your trip.

 You can do this one of two ways: if you’re taking a trip that you know the total cost, use the calculation we discussed above to set up your savings amount.

-If you don’t know a specific amount download your free travel budget planner from my Resource Library and estimate your costs.
+If you don’t know a specific amount, download your free travel budget planner from my Resource Library and estimate your costs.

 If I haven’t yet convinced you how wonderful sinking funds are, I want to share my very favorite thing about them…I’ve found that the act of building and using sinking funds for specific purchases actually removes the feelings of guilt often associated with spending larger amounts of money.

-Dropping $2k+ in two months while Christmas shopping always made me feel like I was over-spending or wasting money (I wasn’t, actually, but I still felt that way).
+Dropping $2k+ in two months while Christmas shopping always made me feel like I was overspending or wasting money (I wasn’t, actually, but I still felt that way).

-Now, making a specific holiday budget and saving money in a Christmas sinking fund will completely alleviate those feeling since I know my spending is planned for, saved for, and completely intentional.
+Now, making a specific holiday budget and saving money in a Christmas sinking fund will completely alleviate those feelings since I know my spending is planned for, saved for, and completely intentional.

-But when you’ve taken a good look at your finances, set a budget and saved money in a new car sinking fund, it takes the negative emotions out of the purchase!
+But when you’ve taken a good look at your finances, set a budget, and saved money in a new car sinking fund, it takes the negative emotions out of the purchase!